 We set out to fill an important lacunae in the research on comparative presidentialism, to systematically consider how presidents’ direct public appeals serve as one resource among many that presidents may use to advance their policy agendas.
 To that end, we also introduce and publicize a new dataset and archive of presidential speeches, the Presidential Speeches of the Americas dataset and archive.
 Our statistical analysis of a subset of the PSA data suggests that presidents’ direct appeals to the public might serve as a substitute for other sorts of presidential powers, either those derived from their support in the legislature, or those granted to the executive in constitutional texts.
 These results underscore the advantage of considering ‘going public’ in a comparative perspective, wherein variance in institutional and partisan support can be empirically considered.

-Alexandra G. Cockerham is an Assistant Teaching Professor in the Interdisciplinary Social Sciences Program at Florida State University, and a Ph.D. in Political Science from Florida State University.
+Dr. Alexandra Cockerham is an instructor in the Interdisciplinary Social Sciences Program at Florida State University, and a Ph.D. in Political Science from Florida State University.

 Joan V. Joseph is a graduate student in Political Science at Massachusetts Institute of Technology, where she intends to complete her Ph.D. in Political Economy and Political Methodology.